/terms/freshness-signals · 4 min read · intermediate

 Freshness is signal-quality, not signal-quantity.
 Three concrete moves:

 • Update content when it actually changes: every legitimate revision bumps dateModified.
-Calendar-driven "freshness updates" that don't change substance are increasingly detectable by content-diff inspection.
+Calendar-driven "freshness updates" that do not change substance are detectable by content-diff inspection (for crawl-based systems) or by re-embedding/index-rebuild cycles surfacing identical content (for retrieval-based AI engines), though the specific mechanism each engine uses is not vendor-documented.

-• Track freshness decay per content type: definitions and core concepts can hold for years without revisiting; vendor comparisons and product mentions tend to need updates every 3–6 months.
+• Track freshness decay per content type: definitions, foundational concepts, and history can hold for years without revisiting; vendor comparisons, pricing, and product mentions tend to need updates roughly every 3–6 months (practitioner heuristic; no engine has published required cadence).
 Tag each page with its expected revision cadence and audit on schedule.

 How it relates to other concepts